-- 3. Before considering point (2) above I respectfully suggest that Mr Retailer takes account of the circumstances surrounding the incidents complained of: - a) There was a red (the highest category of alert) or higher amber weather warning across most of Scotland on the days in question.
+3. Before considering point (2) above I respectfully suggest that Mr Retailer takes account of the circumstances surrounding the incidents complained of:

+a) There was an amber weather warning across most of the Bradford area on the day in question.
 This means that disruption was inevitable with road conditions extremely difficult and potentially dangerous.
-The basic advice was "do not travel unless it is absolutely necessary".
-These warnings covered Glasgow, Edinburgh, much of Lothians, northeast Borders, as well as parts of Fife, Perth & Kinross, Forth Valley, North Lanarkshire, Renfrewshire and Dunbartonshire.
+The basic advice to road users was "do not travel unless it is absolutely necessary".

 Such unprecedented warnings had to have a negative input on MD's ability to undertake a normal supply, as staff and contractors may or may not have made it into their place of work and there was a real risk of delivery vehicles becoming stranded or crashing.
-MD, as a responsible employer, had a duty of care to its employees.
+MD, as a responsible employer, had a duty of care to its employees especially when undertaking work on behalf of MD.